Log in:

 To start an Apprenticeship, you must have received an Apprenticeship course offer from the college and secured suitable employment.

-The current Apprenticeship Minimum Wage is £5.28 per hour.
-From April 2024, this will increase to £6.40.
+The current Apprenticeship Minimum Wage is £6.40.
 Some employers pay more so please check the details of any vacancies.
 All apprentices are paid by the employers for the time spent at work and at college.

 When you have finished your Apprenticeship, there are a number of opportunities, such as progression on to another or a higher-level apprenticeship, you could be offered a permanent contract.
 Your achievement will allow you to look for another job if you do not wish to stay with your current employer or you could apply for university.